Google search engine optimisation

 Optimising for Google is about ensuring that when someone enters a particular keyword into Google, that you have everything set up properly in a way that ensures that Google can find your site and present it in the search engine results page in a prominent position, ideally in the 'sweet spot' just below the paid ads.

 There is no easy set formula to doing this.
 Google develop their logic, sometimes referred to as an algorithm and are frequently refining the algorithm to improve the way it works.
 Google are keen to support quality sites that have good content and to not support sites which are over engineered with the single aim of pushing them up the search engine ranks.
-Google do not publish their algorithm because if they did they know that every web author would rapidly change their sites to try and 'game' the system.
+Google do not publish their algorithm because if they did, they know that every web designer would rapidly change their sites to try and 'game' the system.

 Optimising becomes a bit of a guessing game or a game of trial and error, of test and learn.
 What works one week might not work so well the next.

 I offer an affordable search engine optimisation service (SEO service) based on what I have learnt that works.
 You will appreciate that I cannot make any absolute guarantees that it will work as effectively for your site.
 As always it depends on how much site optimisation work I am able to do for you and the level of website optimisation effort being expended by your competitors.